nnethercott/chat-rs/README.md

 - [ ] make gh issue about cleaning up SamplingOpts  vs Opts -> do this after branch merge
 - [ ] gh packages for each service ?
 - [ ] add a kill signal to stop token generation
+- [ ] middleware (message history cache with session)
+  - chatgpt can persist messages since we're signed in. in my case lets just restore m essages across single browser sessions
+  - in any case we just need to make sure a user's messages are retrieved before streaming by **any** model

 ## notes
 - to run the grpc server and client run `cargo run --bin server` in one terminal, and `cargo run --bin client` in another